scholzj/strimzi-api-examples/README.md

 ## Kafka examples

 * `CreateKafka`: Deploys Kafka cluster
-* `CreateKafka`: Updates the Kafka cluster and waits for the rolling update to complete
+* `UpdateKafka`: Updates the Kafka cluster and waits for the rolling update to complete
 * `DeleteKafka`: Deletes the Kafka cluster

 ## Connect examples